learn-co-students/dynamic-orm-inheritance-noukod-000/README.md

 ## Objectives

-1. Understand why it is useful to have a ORM class from which other classes in your program can inherit.
+1. Explain why it is useful to have a ORM class from which other classes in your program can inherit
-2. Understand the code that is used to construct such a class.
+2. Describe the code that is used to construct such a class

 ## Why Inheritance?